KABoissonneault/KingmakerBugfixes/README.md

 Feel free to add all the issues you find on this page over there, or add the `modfix=kmbf` if already documented.

+### Localization

+The mod supports localization, usings a `String_<locale>.json` file under the Localization folder.
+If you can make one for a locale other than enGB, feel free to send it here (through Pull Request or other means).

 ## Acknowledgement

 - Whiterock for bug reporting and investigation